 This program is designed to prepare students for transfer to classroom teacher preparation programs in the areas of adolescence education (grades 7-12 subject area) at four-year institutions with New York state teacher certification authority.
 Students who plan carefully can normally be expected to transfer to a four-year institution as juniors.
 The transfer institutions may have differing requirements.
 Students should plan their programs with a transfer counselor and an academic advisor as soon as possible and preferably before beginning their first semester at JCC.

 Minimum program credit hours: 60

-All New York state registered teacher education programs require the completion of a liberal arts concentration.
-Students should determine concentration areas prior to transferring to begin fulfilling concentration requirements.
-These courses should be selected with a transfer counselor or academic advisor and reflect the transfer institution’s requirements and the student’s area of academic concentration.
+All New York state registered teacher education programs require the completion of a liberal arts specialization.
+Students should determine specialization areas prior to transferring to begin fulfilling specialization requirements.
+These courses should be selected with a transfer counselor or academic advisor and reflect the transfer institution’s requirements and the student’s area of academic specialization.